General information on Take Home Exams with temp-Moodle

 Instructions: Carry out exam with the activity “Assignment”, Submit solutions / Information for students, Privacy-compliant provision of preliminary exam results, Electronic post-exam review for Take Home Exams conducted with temp-Moodle

 Identity verification for the exam via blue card/photo ID is very time-consuming.
 Therefore, you can alternatively use a less clear but simpler privacy approved process.
 In doing so, provide students with individual random one-time IDs via the Grades section in the exam room.
 Students add these to their own name in the waiting room for the Zoom meeting.
 Match the IDs and names against each other using a list.
+In addition, if you have collected the identity verification form provided by CLS from students in advance, you can easily verify identity during the exam.

 Be sure to provide students with contact information for the exam supervision prior to the start of the exam so that students have a contact person in case of technical or other problems!